hassenmorad/Soccer-Business-Location/Charts/README.md

-This folder contains all charts created for this project (click on "Download" to view complete chart).
+This folder contains all charts created for this project (click "Download" to view complete chart).